Nerwyn/material-rounded-theme/README.md

 Check out [Material Symbols](https://github.com/beecho01/material-symbols) to use updated material icons as shown in the screenshots!

-### Graphite Theme
+### Material Color Utilities

-This theme was initially modified from [Graphite theme](https://github.com/TilmanGriesel/graphite), as it was my favorite Home Assistant theme on HACS before I created this one.
-Therefore, it may contain some legacy variables from it.
+This theme revolves around Material Design 3 and the tooling that its contributors have made available, especially [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) and the [Material Design 3 specification](https://m3.material.io/).

 ### LCARS Theme

 The [Star Trek LCARS theme](https://github.com/th3jesta/ha-lcars) for Home Assistant also uses a JavaScript module resource for advanced theme modification, and I used it as a basis for getting started on my Material You color theming JavaScript module.

-### Material Color Utilities
+### Graphite Theme

-This theme revolves around Material Design 3 and the tooling that its contributors have made available, especially [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) and the [Material Design 3 specification](https://m3.material.io/).
+This theme was initially modified from [Graphite theme](https://github.com/TilmanGriesel/graphite), as it was my favorite Home Assistant theme on HACS before I created this one.

 ## Developing, Modifying, and Building The Theme